Granada (Trilogy)

 Granada is a trilogy by the Egyptian author, Radwa Ashour.
 The trilogy consists of three novels: Granada, Maryama, and Departure.

-The events of the novel revolve around the kingdom of Granada after the fall of all Islamic kingdoms in Andulsia.
-The novel starts in 1491; the year of Andulsia's fall after the announcing the treaty which stated Boabdil's resignation from the throne to the kings of Castille and Aragon.
-The novel ends with the characters’ resistance to depopulating Muslims after realizing that leaving Andalusia is more like dying than staying in it is.
+The events of the first novel take place upon the fall of the Nasrid Emirate of Granada, the last Islamic kingdom in medieval Iberia.
+The novel begins with descriptions of Muslim life in Granada, with focus on the work of binding and preserving Islamic educational books.
+As the Emirate of Granada is conquered by the Catholic Monarchs, Ferdinand and Isabella, and the Spanish Inquisition intensifies, the characters are forced to progressively hide or abandon elements of their life as Muslims.
+Several characters introduced in Granada inter-marry, and the following novels follow the course of their descendants' lives.

 Several editions of the novel were published.
 The first edition was published by Dar Al-Hilal Publishing in two volumes between 1994 and 1995.
 The second edition was published by the Arab Institute for Research & Publishing in 1998.
 The third edition was published by Dar El-Shorouk Publishing in 2001.
 The fourth edition was a special edition exclusive to Al-Usra Library, and it was published by Dar El-Shorouk in 2004.
 Finally, the fifth edition was also published by Dar El-Shorouk in 2005.

 In 2003, the Arabic PhD at Harvard, William Granara, translated the novel into English.
 The translation was published by Syracuse University in New York.